 A site assessment quickly ruled out the use of diesel-driven pumps for this application, due to the proximity of the site to business premises and the confined space.

-The demands of the site required the two pumps to exit through a rear door of the building via two 300mm steel flanged pipes.
-They then joined a 500mm manifold which ran 370m through a live business premises before connecting back into the underground pipework via a flowthrough stopper.
+The demands of the site requited the two pumps to exit through a rear door of the building via two 300mm steel flanged pipes.
+They then joined a 500mm manifold which ran 370m through a neighbouring business premises before connecting back into the underground pipework.